sjbennett123/vindalebynight/content/current_writeups/A Wandering Plague/stories.md

 You have updates form Stonewood where things have not been going great.

-- Bug Infestion: The bugs that were quite the problem in the past have had that problem become nearly intolerable
+- **Bug Infestion**: The bugs that were quite the problem in the past have had that problem become nearly intolerable.
+-